-We will not be presenting political views – we will consider ourselves free to agree or disagree with views presented by political parties based on what is being said and done rather than the party saying or doing it
+We will not be presenting or representing political views – rather, we will consider ourselves free to agree or disagree with views presented by political parties based on what is being said and done, rather than the party saying or doing it.

 Areas we are considering…